Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Non-tariff barriers include procedural obstacles and inefficiencies in the trade-related business environment.
 High transaction costs exist in the form of lengthy timelines attributable to several agencies providing approvals.
-An electronic single trade window hopes to reduce the costs of doing business.
+An electronic single trade window hopes to reduce the costs of doing business but has yet been implemented.

-Firms wanting to import are required to register with the Guyana Revenue Authority (GRA) with a Tax Identification Number.
+Firms wanting to import are required to register with the Guyana Revenue Authority (GRA) with a Tax Identification Number and then receive an import license from the Ministry of Tourism, Industry, and Commerce.

-Applications for import licenses for some products require the prior clearance of other government agencies, significantly increasing the time required for approval.
-The Ministry of Tourism, Industry and Commerce administers import licensing.
+Applications for import licenses for some products require prior clearance of other government agencies, significantly increasing the time required for approval.
 GO-Invest assists in guidance on relevant government agencies and required licenses.
-Depending on the item, it may require approval from the Ministry of Health and the Government Analyst Food and Drugs Department (GA-FDD).
-The Government Analyst Food and Drugs Department is under the Ministry of Health.
+Depending on the item, it may require approval from the Ministry of Health and the Government Analyst Food and Drugs Department (GA-FDD) under the Ministry of Health.
 GAFDD’s role includes addressing safety and trade related issues for food, drugs, cosmetics, and medical devices stated under the Food and Drug Act of 1971.
-For the importation of firearms approval is required from the Ministry of Home Affairs and Commissioner of Police.
+For the importation of firearms, approval is required from the Ministry of Home Affairs and the Commissioner of Police.
 While navigating the processes may be time consuming and cumbersome, a local partner or a customs broker may provide some assistance and save some time.

-The GRA has implemented the ASYCUDA World (AW) program, an integrated customs management system which intends to modernize manifests, customs declarations, accounting procedures.
-Transforming GRA to allow for trade facilitation standardization aligned with international best practices will result in faster clearance times and lower transaction costs.
+The GRA has implemented the ASYCUDA World (AW) program, an integrated customs management system which intends to modernize manifests, customs declarations, and accounting procedures.
+Further reforms to GRA to allow for trade facilitation standardization aligned with international best practices may result in faster clearance times and lower transaction costs.

 Guyana Revenue Authority